Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Modular Hamiltonian engineering in a Josephson circuit

 with $E=\frac{2 E_J\omega}{\pi} \xi_1$.
 It is straightforward to combine this doubly modular Hamiltonian with a small quadratic potential $\frac{\hbar \delta}{2}(\qop^2 + \Pop^2)$ with $\hbar\delta \ll E$ in order to get finite-energy GKP states as quasi-degenerate ground states~\cite{rymarz2021hardware}.
 Indeed, such a weakly confining potential is simply obtained by increasing the duration between the pulses of the bias train to $\frac{\pi}{2(\omega-\delta)}$.\\

 Here, we stress that we described this method as an example of modular dynamics engineering only.
-It does not provide a protected qubit \emph{per se} as would a circuit implementing the same Hamiltonian in the laboratory frame~\cite{gottesman2001encoding,rymarz2021hardware}.
+It does not provide a protected qubit \textit{per se} as would a circuit implementing the same Hamiltonian in the laboratory frame~\cite{gottesman2001encoding,rymarz2021hardware}.
 Indeed, the GKP code states are not stable upon loss of a photon.
 For a system directly governed by the static Hamiltonian $\HH_{\mathrm{GKP}}$ and prepared in the ground manifold, photon emission into a cold bath would violate energy conservation and photon loss thus does not occur.
 This argument does not hold when $\HH_{\mathrm{GKP}}$ is engineered in the rotating frame from a time-dependent Hamiltonian.
 In that case, photon emission into the environment can occur even at zero temperature, pulling the oscillator state out of the ground manifold of $\HH_{\mathrm{GKP}}$.
-Stabilization of the GKP code manifold could still be achieved by coupling the circuit to a \emph{colored} bath engineered to enforce energy relaxation in the rotating frame~\cite{putterman2022stabilizing}.
+Stabilization of the GKP code manifold could still be achieved by coupling the circuit to a \textit{colored} bath engineered to enforce energy relaxation in the rotating frame~\cite{putterman2022stabilizing}\footnote{The idea of colored bath engineering is to induce relaxation between two energy levels $i$ and $j$ of $\HH_{\mathrm{GKP}}$ verifying $|\langle j |\aop| i\rangle |>0$ by coupling parametrically the target mode to an ancillary dissipative mode via an interaction of the form $g_{ij} e^{i(\omega_{ij}+\omega_a-\omega_b)t} \aop \bop^{\dagger}+h.c.$.
+The coupling strength should be chosen such that $g_{ij}\ll |\omega_{ij}-\omega_{ik}|$ for any other level $k$ in order not to induce spurious transitions to $|k\rangle$.
+Other types of couplings, in particular of the form $g_{ij} e^{i(\omega_{ij}-\omega_a-\omega_b)t} \aop^{\dagger} \bop^{\dagger}+h.c.$ may be needed to induce transitions for which $\aop$ has a negligible matrix element \cite{sivak2022real}}.